After a tough twelve months, we are on the road to recovery. But truly bouncing back – it won’t just happen by chance.

 These services will ensure Victorians get the care they need much sooner and much closer to their families and communities.

-This investment will deliver the six sites already announced, which are due to open in 2022.
+This investment will deliver the six sites already announced, including Latrobe Valley in Gippsland, which are due to open in 2022.

 These services will help more Victorians get support earlier as well as provide a pathway to acute care.